This topic assumes that you are familiar with Intent Manager.

 Create the Dynamic Routing bot, and open Global Functions.

-Create a new bot using the Dynamic Routing Bot by following the steps here.
-Then open Global Functions, and change two configurations (botAppKey & domainId) as highlighted in the next, few steps.
+Create a new bot using the Dynamic Routing Bot by following the steps in the Getting Started topic.
+Then open Global Functions, and change two configurations (botAppKey and domainId) as highlighted in the next, few steps.

 Retrieve the botAppKey.

 Retrieve the botAppKey value from a bot user agent.
 This can be found in the User Management section of the Conversational Cloud.
 Copy this value.